patriziotufarolo/BluetoothProximitySensor/Documentation.md

 ## Software
 ### Raspberry PI
 #### Setup Raspberry PI
-The Raspberry PI has to be set up to work properly with the HC-06 bluetooth module.
+The Raspberry PI has to be set up to work properly with the HC-06 Bluetooth module.
 This module is recognized as serial port, and can be called on the Raspberry using the virtual terminal interface `/dev/ttyAMA0`.
-By default the Raspberry serves a login terminal to `/dev/ttyAMA0` through `getty`, so that one can control the Raspberry without a video output, using the TTL UART interface.
+By default, the Raspberry serves a login terminal to `/dev/ttyAMA0` through `getty`, so that one can control the Raspberry without a video output, using the TTL UART interface.
 This behavior has to be disabled.
-First of all we have to tell the kernel to turn off the `ttyAMA0` console and prevent it to log debugging informations on it.
+First of all, we have to tell the kernel to turn off the `ttyAMA0` console and prevent it to log debugging information on it.
 To do that I removed the `console=ttyAMA0,115200 kgdboc=ttyAMA0,115200` string from the file `/boot/cmdline.txt`.
 The last step is to turn off getty.
 Depending on the operating system we have two options:
 - If the operating system is SystemD based, we can simply stop and disable the service through `systemctl` with
 ```